itoffers-online/portal/vagrant/README.md

 10.0.0.200  hireinsocial.local
 ```

-This step is recommended but it's also optional, feel free to skip it if you are ok with typing ip address in browser.
+This step is recommended one, but it's also optional, feel free to skip it if you are ok with typing ip address in browser.

 ### SSL

-In order to make your browser happy after successful `vagrant up` you should be able to see `/ssl/ca.crt` file.
+In order to make your browser happy after successful `vagrant up` you should be able to see [/ssl/ca.crt](/ssl/README.md) file.
 This file is root CA that was generated during provisioning, it's created for development purpose and if you
 destroy your machine and create it once again it will be replaced.
 Feel free to import this cert into your local storage (at OSX it's keychain) and make it trusted but do not share it
 with anyone.
 It's like underwear, it's your and nobody else should wear it.

 ### Blackfire